|Help us Continue to say Yes

 haven.
 We responded instantly to making room for them, as well as a mother

-of another litter who is also heartworm positive.
+of another litter who was also heartworm positive.

 Within one month, five supposedly healthy dogs tested positive for

 heartworm.
 Their six week constrained no-exercise regimen was critical to